 Don’t forget to pack a baby wetsuit

-Sounds obvious, but don’t forget to bring swimming clothes for your baby to wear.
+It sounds obvious,.
 In a warm pool you can opt for a mini swimsuit or costume, but if you prefer an extra layer, go for a baby wetsuit or rash guard made of neoprene that traps a layer of warm water next to your baby’s skin.
 A firm favourite with parents was the Swim Cosy from Swim Elite, here.

 Pack some spare towels